johnixstudio/test-2/README.txt

 add first line to README.
+More text added.